 …Some of our immigrant women are highly educated and have a very good understanding of diabetes.
 Many of them have very strong family history, so this is not something new to them or of surprise.
 (FP1)

 Some individuals were found to be more aware about their health problems and demonstrated a remarkable commitment to their well-being, making deliberate decisions to instigate positive changes in their habits and behaviors for the long run.
-(FP1) This conscientious approach stemmed from a sense of personal responsibility, where individuals recognized the impact their lifestyle and behavioural choices had on their health.
+(FP1) This conscientious approach stemmed from a sense of personal responsibility, where individuals recognized the impact their lifestyle and behavioral choices had on their health.
 In embracing a long-term perspective, they understood the cumulative impact of their decisions on their overall quality of life.
 (FP1) This was further addressed by the family physician who reflected upon one of their patients:

 …I have a patient from India who has been in Canada for about 35-40 years.
 She got diagnosed with diabetes and now it's been I think 30 years she’s had diabetes but the good thing about her is that she's not caught into any complications of diabetes and that's due to number one her understanding and number two is the follow-up that she's had through my pharmacist and through my dietitian.
 (FP1)